Rules & Regulations

 - A wild hog live-cage-type trap is described as a permanent or mobile containment system made of any type material capable of confining the mobility of a wild hog until otherwise removed.

 - The trap must consist of a trap door, slide gate, or similar mechanism.

-- The roof or tops of these traps must be constructed in a manner with ample opening in the top to allow non-targeted deer, turkey, or bear to escape.
+- 50% of any roof or tops of these traps must be open in a manner with ample opening to allow non-targeted deer, turkey, or bear to escape.